 - Sustainable Port Management and Environmental Protection – Mexico

-- Public Policy, Legislation and Regulation – Uruguay
+- Public Policy, Legislation and Regulation – Honduras

-- Tourism, Inland Ports and Waterways, Ship Services and Navigation Safety – Argentina
+- Tourism, Inland Ports and Waterways, Ship Services and Navigation Safety – Uruguay

 - Corporate Social Responsibility, Gender Equality and Empowerment of Women – Peru

 Private firms or institutions related to port sector activity can participate fully as Associate Members in one or more TAGs, with voice but no vote, proposing technical documents, projects and other activities while receiving first-hand regional information.
 Associate Members may also, with the permission of the participants, hold the chairmanship of their respective TAG.

 More Information: See…